 Ecuador might be a bit overshadowed by its larger neighbors of Colombia and Peru – and best known for the Galapagos! – but mainland Ecuador and its capital of Quito have so much to offer visitors.
 From South America’s largest and best-preserved historic Old Town to a cool culinary scene and out-of-this-world mountain viewpoints, Quito truly has it all.

-Keep reading for all the best in this ultimate guide to the best things to do in Quito, Ecuador.
-We’ve included all things to do in Quito that you just can’t miss, as well as our off-the-beaten-path Quito things to do, and popular day trips from Quito.
+After living in Quito for two years, we’ve truly tried all the things to do in Quito – from the most well-known Quito attractions to the hidden gems we’ve discovered along the way.
+Read on for all the things to do in Quito that you just can’t miss, as well as our off-the-beaten-path Quito things to do and popular day trips from Quito.

-This post contains affiliate links that will reward me monetarily or otherwise when you use them to make qualifying purchases, at no cost to you.
+This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.